thenickdude/blackbox/README.md

 can find the Blackbox firmware variant in `tools/blackbox/OpenLog_v3_Blackbox/`.

-If you decide to use the OpenLog Lite firmware instead, note that the .hex file for OpenLog Lite currently in the OpenLog repository is out of date with respect to their .ino source file, so you'll need to build it yourself after adding the [required libraries][] to your Arduino libraries directory.
+If you decide to use the OpenLog Lite firmware instead, note that the .hex file for OpenLog Lite currently in the OpenLog repository is out of date with respect to their .ino source file, so you'll need to build it yourself.

+To build the OpenLog firmware, you will need to add the required libraries][] to your Arduino libraries directory.
+After unpacking that library zip, copy the folders out of it that are named "SdFat" and "SerialPort" and copy those to your libraries folder directly (don't copy the outer folders "SdFatBeta20120108" or "SerialPortBeta20120106".)

 To flash the firmware, you'll need to use an FTDI programmer like the [FTDI Basic Breakout][] along with some way of switching the Tx and Rx pins over (since the OpenLog has them switched) like the [FTDI crossover][].